What are hemorrhoids?

 Hemorrhoids or piles are swollen veins in the anal canal.
 This common problem can be painful, but it's usually not serious.

 Veins can swell inside the anal canal to form internal hemorrhoids.
 Or they can swell near the opening of the anus to form external hemorrhoids.
 You can have both types at the same time.
 The symptoms and treatment depend on which type you have.

-They happen when there is a weakness in the side of the anal canal that leads to thickening of the lining and then veins can enlarge within the hemorrhoid, causing symptoms such as bleeding, pain and discomfort.
+They happen when there is a weakness in the side of the anal canal that leads to thickening of the lining and then veins can enlarge within hemorrhoid, causing symptoms such as bleeding, pain, and discomfort.

 What causes hemorrhoids?